zachaa/Texas_Covid_home_price_effects/README.md

 - Celina Espinosa

 ## Project Description/Outline:
-Covid's effect in housing makret trend in the greater Austin and entire Texas region.
+Covid's effect in the housing market trend for the greater Austin and entire Texas region.

 ## Research Question and Observations to Make:
 1. What happened in the housing market during the Covid time period in the Austin and Greater Texas areas?